hajimetwi3/post-engineering/index.md

 Suggestions from external users may be reviewed as reference information, but they do not constitute co-authorship or co-invention.

 No intellectual property claims regarding submitted suggestions will be recognized.
 Even if a suggestion is adopted, it will be incorporated only after independent evaluation and restructuring, and will not imply authorship of the original submitter.

+If you have an interest in formal collaboration or joint research, you may express that interest.